Priyansh-03/Weather-app/README.md

-# 🌦 Flutter Weather App
+# 🌦 Flutter Weather App - Built on Android Studio

 A beautiful and lightweight weather application built with **Flutter** and **Dart**, delivering real-time weather updates using the OpenWeatherMap API.